-The Old Gymnasium is used for intramural activities and Museum of Geology laboratories
+The Old Gymnasium is used for intramural activities.

 Dunham Field at O'Harra Stadium is one of the most unique athletic fields in the region.
-The architects took advantage of natural topographic features on three sides of the field to construct parking terraces that can accommodate approximately three hundred automobiles from which spectators can view the field.
-An artificial turf playing field was imstalled in 2006, and is encircled by an all-weather running track, renovated in 2002.
-The stadium is located on the north side of the field.
-The stadium was renovated in 1994.
+The architects took advantage of natural topographic features on three sides of the field to construct parking terraces that can accommodate approximately 300 automobiles from which spectators can view the field.
+An artificial turf playing field was installed in 2006 and is encircled by an all-weather running track, renovated in 2002.
+The stadium is currently undergoing renovations.